Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Model of coupled Rijke tube oscillators

 where $c_1$ and $c_2$ are the damping coefficients.
-By varying the control parameters $W$, $\zeta$, $x_f$, and $\tau_h$ in Eq.~(\ref{eq:4}), we can observe the occurrence of limit cycle oscillations (LCOs) in a single Rijke tube via subcritical Hopf bifurcation \cite{balasubramanian2008thermoacoustic,subramanian2010bifurcation}.
-All of the parameters in the model are non-dimensional.
-Based on previous theoretical and experimental studies \cite{thomas2018effect,dange2019oscillation}, we set the values of the model parameters as in Table~\ref{tab:table1}, unless otherwise specified, for all the analytical approximations and numerical simulations in this study.
+In the absence of coupling, varying the control parameters $W$, $c_1$, $c_2$, $x_f$, and $\tau_h$ in the model can result in the occurrence of limit cycle oscillations (LCOs) in a Rijke tube via subcritical Hopf bifurcation \cite{balasubramanian2008thermoacoustic,subramanian2010bifurcation}.
+All of the parameters in the model are non-dimensional, unless otherwise specified.
+Based on previous theoretical studies \cite{subramanian2010bifurcation,balasubramanian2008thermoacoustic,thomas2018effect}, we choose the values of the model parameters as in Table~\ref{tab:table1} for all the analytical approximations and numerical simulations in this study.
+We use ten Galerkin modes ($N=10$) in our simulations since we observe the coupled dynamics to remain the same on inclusion of higher modes \cite{thomas2018effect}.